poneoneo/Fastest_Youtube_Playlist_Downloader/README.md

 * paste your link in the terminal when the script will asking to do it.

 * tell the amount of videos that you want to download. so if you only want the two first videos of your playlist you just have to enter "2".
+If you want to download th entire playlist then just press `Enter`

 * By default the script will create a `Youtube_Playlist_Downloader` folder in the current directory but you can change it by setting the `DEFAULT_PLAYLIST_PATH` variable at the top of the script.